mckaywrigley/takeoff-openai-assistants/README.md

 # Takeoff: OpenAI Assistants

-In this module we learn how to to make AI agents with the OpenAI Assistants API.
+In this module we learn how to make AI agents with the OpenAI Assistants API.

 ## Resources